We're sorry. An error has occurred

 Format: Paperback

-Vicki Mahaffey is Clayton and Thelma Kirkpatrick Professor at the Department of English, University of Illinois Urbana-Champaign.
+Vicki Mahaffey is Clayton and Thelma Kirkpatrick Professor at the Department of English, University of Illinois Urbana-Champaign, emerita, and Professor of English, University of Pennsylvania, emerita.
 She is the author of several monographs on modernism.
-Her most recent book The Joyce of Everyday Life was published by Bucknell University Press and was awarded the Robert Rhodes Prize by the American Conference for Irish Studies.
+Her most recent book, The Joyce of Everyday Life, was published by Bucknell University Press in 2024 and was awarded the Robert Rhodes Prize by the American Conference for Irish Studies.
+She also edited a special issue of the James Joyce Quarterly on "Women's Issues" (Winter 2025).